suchasplus/bson-cpp/README.md

 # bson-cpp

+## update by suchasplus

+For newer Boost lib compatibility, like 1.5x

 ## The standalone BSON C++ implementation.

 "BSON" stands for "binary JSON" - a binary storage format that is JSON inspired.